France election 2024: what happens if no one gets an absolute majority?

 Article 8 of the constitution says the president appoints the prime minister, but does not say which criteria he should use.

-In practice, President Emmanuel Macron would be expected to offer the job to the leading parliamentary group - which opinion polls suggest will be the eurosceptic, anti-immigration National Rally (RN).
+In practice, President Emmanuel Macron would be expected to offer the job to the leading parliamentary group - which opinion polls and the first round of voting suggest will be the eurosceptic, anti-immigration RN.

 RN CHIEF BARDELLA TO BE PRIME MINISTER?